Fundamentals of Teaching Dhamma:

 Affirming Experience: Meeting Our Inner And Outer Life Just As It Is

-The Fundamentals of Dhamma course begins with a meditation retreat for 8 or 12 days at Sevenoaks in Madison, Virginia, USA.
-Attending this residential retreat offers teachers the opportunity to discuss their aspirations and challenges as teachers of Dhamma.
+The Fundamentals of Dhamma course begins on May 31 with a meditation retreat.
+This retreat is for 8 days, with an option to extend to 12 days, at Sevenoaks in Madison, Virginia, USA.
+Attending this residential retreat offers teachers the additional opportunity to discuss their aspirations and challenges as teachers of Dhamma as well as the benefits of bodily and mental seclusion.

 Find details and registration information here.